wp-plugins/oik/readme.txt

 = 1.17 =
 This new version includes support for FREE and Premium oik plugins which are hosted on www.oik-plugins.com (or www.oik-plugins.co.uk) rather than WordPress.org
 Child plugins relocate themselves when activated.
-Child plugins have a version number of 1.18 WordPress Multi Site users should read the guidance at http://www.oik-plugins.com/2012/11/oik-base-plugin-v1-17-and-wordpress-multi-site/
+Child plugins have a version number of 1.18 WordPress Multi Site users should read the guidance at [oik base plugin v1.17 and WordPress Multi Site](http://www.oik-plugins.com/2012/11/oik-base-plugin-v1-17-and-wordpress-multi-site/)

 = 1.16 =
 Contains a fix for Fatal error: Call to undefined function oik_require() in oik\admin\oik-header.inc on line 2